kklouzal/LuminaChat/LuminaChat/LOOKAHEAD_IMPLEMENTATION.md

 ## Overview

-Lookahead Decoding has been successfully implemented in the LuminaChat system, integrated into the existing `LlamaResponse.hpp` header-only implementation.
+Lookahead Decoding is now the **only generation method** in the LuminaChat system.
+Standard sequential token generation has been completely removed.
 This implementation is based on the research paper "Lookahead Decoding: Parallel Verification of Multi-step Predictions" and follows the proven algorithms from the reference implementation.

 ## Implementation Details